tink-ab/tink-link-ios/README.md

 - Xcode 11.3

 ## Installation
-There are two targets in this package TinkLink and TinkLink UI.
+There are two targets TinkLink and TinkLinkUI in the package Tink Link.
 - TinkLink is a framework for aggregating bank credentials but without any UI, you can build your flow with your UI component, suitable for enterprise plan customer that aggregating using their own license.

-- TinkLinkUI is a headlful version framework with predefined flow, a single entrypoint and configurable UI style, you can use this framework to bootstrap your application fast, suitable for customer aggregating under Tink licence.
+- TinkLinkUI is a headful version framework with predefined flow, a single entrypoint and configurable UI style, you can use this framework to bootstrap your application fast, suitable for customer aggregating under Tink licence.

-### Integrate the Tink Link into your project using Swift Package Manager or CocoaPods
+### Integrate the TinkLink into your project using Swift Package Manager or CocoaPods
 - Using Swift Package Manager

 Follow these instructions to [link a target to a package product](https://help.apple.com/xcode/mac/current/#/devb83d64851) and enter this URL `https://github.com/tink-ab/tink-link-ios` when asked for a package repository.